Sargon of Akkad: Historiography

 Fragment of the Victory Stele of Sargon, showing Sargon with a royal hair bun, holding a mace and wearing a kaunakes flounced royal coat on his left shoulder with a large belt (left), followed by an attendant holding a royal umbrella (center) and a procession of dignitaries holding weapons.
 The name of Sargon in cuneiform (𒊬𒊒𒄀 𒈗 Šar-ru-gi lugal "King Sargon") appears faintly in front of his face.
 Clothing is comparable to those seen on the cylinder seal of Kalki, in which appears the likely brother of Sargon.
 Circa 2300 BC.
 Louvre Museum.

-Numerous other inscriptions related to Sargon are known.
+Many inscriptions relating to Sargon’s reign are known.
+Some are contemporary though others date to later periods.

 Nippur inscription

 Prisoners escorted by a soldier, on a victory stele of Sargon of Akkad, c.
 2300 BC.
 Probably from the end of Sargon's reign.
 The hairstyle of the prisoners (curly hair on top and short hair on the sides) is characteristic of Sumerians, as also seen on the Standard of Ur.
 Louvre Museum.

 Among the most important sources for Sargon's reign is a tablet, in two fragments, of the Old Babylonian period recovered at Nippur in the University of Pennsylvania expedition in the 1890s.
 The tablet is a copy of the inscriptions on the pedestal of a statue erected by Sargon in the temple of Enlil.
 Fragment one (CBS 13972) was edited by Arno Poebel and fragment two (Ni 3200) by Leon Legrain.